pasientskyhosting/secure-mac-guide/README.md

 ssh-rsa AAAAB4NzaC1yc2EAAAADAQABAAACAz[...]zreOKM+HwpkHzcy9DQcVG2Nw== cardno:000605553211
 ```

-If you see a SSH key with the `cardno:` descriptions, you have now successfully setup a SSH key on your Yubikey.
+If you see a SSH key with the `cardno:` descriptions, you have now successfully setup a SSH key on your YubiKey.

 You can now copy this public key to the servers you want to use it on etc.